 Reviewer Rashonda Douthit , LCSW

-Whether you are seeking treatment for your anxiety or not, grounding techniques for anxiety can be extremely beneficial.
-When you are in the midst of your highest anxiety, whatever situation might bring it on, you can use grounding techniques to help you become calmer and able to function at the moment.
+Even though anxiety is one of the most common struggles, you might not know it.
+Many people keep their fears and worries hidden.
+But because the condition is so widespread, much is known on how to treat it, and there are a multitude of people ready and willing to help!
+Anxiety treatment and grounding techniques have overwhelmingly positive results.
+Whether you are seeking treatment for your anxiety or not, grounding techniques can be extremely beneficial.
+When you're experiencing your highest anxiety, whatever situation might bring it on, you can use grounding techniques to help you become calmer and able to function.

 Grounding techniques for anxiety can be more helpful for immediate relief than medication.
-Medication takes time to kick in, but grounding techniques can help you immediately feel better.
+Medication takes time to kick in, but grounding techniques can help you feel better almost instantly.
 Often a combination of grounding techniques, relaxation techniques, medication, and coping skills learned in therapy are the best combination for coping with anxiety.

 Why Anxiety Grounding Techniques Work

 Some anxiety symptoms are quite common throughout all types of anxiety, and these are what grounding techniques assist you with.
 Feelings of insecurity, restlessness, being disconnected from yourself or your surroundings, trouble concentrating, and looping thoughts are all common symptoms.
 Grounding techniques take you away from anxiety-producing thoughts and into the present.
 It's about being mindfully aware of what is happening right now and in the world around you.
 This can make you feel grounded, or connected, and outside of your looping thoughts or racing heart.